gitlabhq/gitlabhq/doc/articles/how_to_use_gitlab_ci_to_deploy_maven_projects_to_artifactory/index.md

 >**Note**:
 `username` and `password` will be replaced by the correct values using secret variables.

-Remember to commit all the changes to the repo!

 ### Configure GitLab CI/CD for `simple-maven-dep`